dominikcebula/java-spring-samples-mongodb/README.md

 ## Running the Application

-1. Ensure you have MongoDB installed and running on localhost:27017
+1. Ensure you have Docker installed and running
 2. Clone this repository
 3. Navigate to the project directory
 4. Run `mvn spring-boot:run`
+5. The application will automatically start MongoDB using Docker Compose
-5. The application will be available at http://localhost:8080
+6. The application will be available at http://localhost:8080

 ## Testing